TechsCode-Team/UltraEconomyWiki/features/bank.md

 <br>

 ## Bank Balance Limit
-This will indicate how much money the player can deposit in his bank account.
+This will indicate the limit of money the player can deposit in his bank account.
 It can be edited by clicking the Hopper in the bottom-left (Called `Bank Balance Limit`).
 <br>

 ![Bank Balance Limit](https://i.imgur.com/scbrsI8.png)